 Boats: They have nearly 20 Jon boats, with 40-h.p. jet units, on ten rivers within the area.

 Guides: Their guides have fished around the world and make this their career.
-They have a 2:1 guest-to-guide ratio.
+Two anglers per guide.
+On average, the guides have been with the Lodge for twelve years!
 They can help the beginner learn how to cast or show the experienced fly fishermen how to reach a tricky undercut bank.

 Royal Coachman Lodge